cncf/kubernetes-community-days/planning/content-management.md

 * Provide constructive post-event feedback with concrete advice

 ## Laying out your agenda
-* Use this helpful [dymanic agenda builder](https://docs.google.com/spreadsheets/d/1y_QZdKGMja1YZnpkPSNxQQHBmK1TBN_NUW9kStdrTQk/edit?usp=sharing) Katie mentions in the above video.
+* Use this helpful [dynanic agenda builder](https://docs.google.com/spreadsheets/d/1y_QZdKGMja1YZnpkPSNxQQHBmK1TBN_NUW9kStdrTQk/edit?usp=sharing) Katie mentions in the above video.
 This assists in creating the agenda for your event
 * Do your best to have at least 10 minutes in between each session.
 This is not only helpful for speaker transitions, but for attendees to walk from session to session
-* Please assure that your keynote lineup is not more than 50% sponsored talks
+* Please ensure that your keynote lineup is not more than 50% sponsored talks

 ## Waitlisting Talks
 While [acceptances and rejections/declines are straight forward in Sessionize](https://sessionize.com/playbook/session-statuses), waitlisting is not.
 The CNCF events team uses this workaround that we hope you find helpful.
-* STEP 1: Change their status to the yellow “Decline_Queue” and send spekaers a separate email mail merge with the waitlisted information.
+* STEP 1: Change their status to the yellow “Decline_Queue” and send speakers a separate email mail merge with the waitlisted information.
 Sessionize only lets you see “Accepted” or “Declined” status when you’re logging into your speaker dashboard.
 So anybody with that Decline_Queue status, still shows as “In Progress.”
 * STEP 2 OPTION 1: Once the Waitlist period is over and you are sure that nobody is going to be selected anymore (usually a couple weeks before the event), change those waitlisted talks in the Decline Queue to "Decline" and send them the automated notification from Sessionize.
-* STEP 2 OPTION 2: if you want to keep your waitlisted talks all the way up until the event, and give those speakers a free tickets to be backup talks on-site, then you can hold them in the Decline Queue until they are needed or the event is over.
+* STEP 2 OPTION 2: if you want to keep your waitlisted talks all the way up until the event, and give those speakers a free ticket to be backup talks on-site, then you can hold them in the Decline Queue until they are needed or the event is over.

 ## Help with the Sessionize Platform
 * Help Center Resources: https://sessionize.com/playbook/